What does it mean to have a tendency? Attractions. Humanistic theory in psychology

 Personality, individual and individuality

-The second criterion differs from the first one in that it presupposes precisely the conscious subordination of motives.
-Simply mediated behavior (the first criterion) can be based on a spontaneously formed hierarchy of motives, and even “spontaneous morality”: a person may not be aware of what made him act in this way, and nevertheless act morally.
+The second criterion differs from the first criterion in that it presupposes a conscious subordination of motives.
+Simply indirect behavior (the first criterion) may be based on a spontaneously formed hierarchy of motives, and even “spontaneous morality”: a person may not be aware of what made him act in this particular way, and yet act morally.
 Thus, although the second feature also refers to mediated behavior, conscious mediation is emphasized.
-It presupposes the existence of self-consciousness as a special instance of personality.
+It presupposes the presence of self-awareness as a special instance of personality.

 Personality is an individual who is aware of his individuality.

-reproduction knowledge make it possible to reproduce previously perceived or memorized material;
+knowledge-reproduction provide an opportunity to reproduce previously perceived or memorized material;

 strength - the degree of stability of knowledge when exposed to negative (temporary, emotional, etc.) factors;

-Simple Skills - these are already simple techniques and actions performed automatically, i.e. first, an action is performed, the correctness of which is subsequently controlled by consciousness.
+Simple Skills - these are already simple techniques and actions performed automatically, i.e. First, an action is performed, the correctness of which is subsequently controlled by consciousness.
 They are formed as a result of repeated performance of a certain action based on the formed initial skill.

 strength - the degree of stability of skills and abilities when exposed to negative factors;